 Ridley College works in partnership with the Overseas Council of Australia and Langham Partnerships, sending our faculty for short-term teaching at theological colleges in developing countries.

-Government regulations require that evidence of means of financial support must be provided before any overseas student is granted a visa to enter Australia: this includes the capacity to cover all travel expenses, tuition fees, living expenses, and all living expenses related to any dependents who accompany the student.
-It is also required that the student and all accompanying dependents hold Overseas Student Health Cover for the duration of their stay.
+Government regulations require evidence of means of financial support.
+This must be provided before any overseas student is granted a Visa to enter Australia.
+This includes the capacity to cover all travel expenses, tuition fees, living expenses for both the individual and any dependents who accompany the student.
+The student and all accompanying dependents must hold Overseas Student Health Cover for the duration of their stay.